Welcome to the Andrology Patient Portal

 Sample Collection for Fertility and Post Vasectomy Samples

-- Label the container with your Surname, Forename, date of birth, date & time of production and NHS or hospital number if known.
+- Label the container with your forename, surname, date of birth and NHS number (if available)

-- Wash your hands and genital area before producing your sample
+- Wash your hands and genital area to reduce the risk of contamination

 Special collection procedures

-For some members of the community it is not possible, due to ethnic or religious reasons, to produce a sample by masturbation.
-Please contact the laboratory for advice regarding producing your sample.
+For some members of the community it is not possible, due to cultural or religious reasons, to produce a sample by masturbation.
+Please contact the laboratory for advice regarding the production of your sample.

 Sample rejections